fleschutz/PowerShell/Docs/open-youtube.md

 ## open-youtube.ps1 - Opens YouTube

-This script starts the Web browser and opens YouTube.com.
+This script launches the Web browser with YouTube's website.

 ## Parameters
 ```powershell